PROGRAM GUIDE

 Exploration time can vary depending on a few factors like the number of planned activities and general travel variables like traffic.
 How you spend your exploration time is entirely up to you, and your Field Director is a great resource for recommendations.

 You will find a strong sense of community and great respect for the elderly in Ghana's culture.
+When greeting older people, it is customary to slightly bow your head or stand in a respectful posture.

 Direct "business" communication is considered rude, always exchange pleasantries before beginning any business.